FluffyRudy/code-to-pdf/README.md

 This tool converts source code into a syntax-highlighted PDF using either a command-line interface (CLI) or a graphical user interface (GUI).
 It supports several popular programming languages such as Python, JavaScript, C, C++, Java, and Bash.

+## Note

+If you want to contribute help me by making executable file for windows since, i am on linux pyinstaller doesnt produce exe.

 ## Usage

 ### CLI Mode